Boca Raton Texting & Driving Lawyer

 Contact our Boca Raton Texting and Driving Lawyers Today for a Free Consultation

-The Boca Raton car accident lawyers at Leifer Law Firm can help you with your case.
+The Boca Raton car accident lawyers at Leifer & Ramirez can help you with your case.
 We are here to stand up for victims’ rights, especially in texting and driving accidents.
 We can help you file your car accident and personal injury claim against the responsible driver, and our law firm has experience helping dozens of individuals and families in similar types of lawsuits.

 If you or a loved one was injured in an auto accident caused by someone who was texting and driving, then you have legal options.
-All it takes is meeting with an auto accident lawyer at Leifer Law firm for a free consultation.
-We can come to you or you can come to our office and speak with a qualified Boca Raton distracted driving lawyer.
+All it takes is meeting with an auto accident lawyer at Leifer & Ramirez for a free consultation.
+We can come to you or you can come to our office and speak with a qualified distracted driving attorney.